 To show the basics of computer graphics,

-try putting a few objects in a particular arrangement (e.g. with the teapot sitting beside some cups),
+try putting a few objects in a particular arrangement (e.g. with the teapot sitting on an interesting table),

 and explain the transforms needed to achieve this, showing the matrices needed.